 PFAS in outdoor products: What you need to know!

 PFAS are chemical substances that have advantages in terms of their water-repellent properties, but pose enormous health risks.
-Our Eco Finish is free of environmentally harmful chemicals from the PFAS group of substances.
+In our water- and dirt-repellent Eco Finish equipment, we do not use environmentally harmful chemicals from the PFAS group of substances.

 What are PFAS?